Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 From Phuket

-There are options to arrange a private longtail boats to Noi, but these were very expensive and in own opinion not worth it for the short hop.
+If you’re feeling fancy, there are options to arrange a private longtail boat to get to Noi, but this would be very expensive, and in our own opinion, not worth it for the short hop.

 If you’re starting on mainland Thailand, there are several places you can get a ferry to Khao Yao Noi.